Puerto Madryn 101- Everything You Need to Know

 • Southern Right Whales come to the area from May to December, though October is the month with the highest population of them.

 • Orcas: You’re not guaranteed to see them, but you have a better chance from January to April or October to December.
-I never saw one, but we saw a sign posted near Caleta Valdes stating an orca had been seen at 9am that morning, so it’s not totally impossible.
+I never saw one in October, but we saw a sign posted near Caleta Valdes stating an orca had been seen at 9 am that morning, so it’s not impossible.

 • Dark Dolphins: From December to March.

-• The animals that can be seen all year are: Several types of birds, Guanacos, Maras Patagonicas, Sea Elephants and Sea Lions (though their breeding season is from December to March.
+• The animals that can be seen all year are several types of birds, Guanacos, Maras Patagonicas, Elephant Seals, and Sea Lions (though their breeding season is from December to March).
 There were rumors of dolphin sightings as well, but I never saw them.

 Puerto Madryn: penguins